 My work also points to a childhood secret fascination with all kind of dolls, puppets, figurines, etc., any anthropomorphic inanimate object with a face and with the idea of them coming to life.
 Passing by one of them, I was always waiting for a quite whisper or a subtle movement, I used to scrutinize into their gazes hoping to find a spark of soul and I was always open to hearing the story they had to tell.

 I began my journey into doll art and figurative sculpting in 2005.
 I became completely obsessed after discovering the «ooak doll world» by sheer chance while surfing internet.
 I sometimes think the universe conspired to place it before my eyes just when I needed it the most and… goodness!, this art form was definitively made for me!
 To turn a simple lump of clay into a being full of life and meaning!
 After picking up a piece of polymer clay for the first time, I have never looked back.

 As I am completely self-taught, my dolls are made without a large knowledge of human anatomy or artistic training.
-May it seem contradictory but, although I do strive for realism, I do not seek to achieve “perfection”, I want my art to keep a “naïve” look.
+May it seem contradictory but, although I do strive for realism, I do not seek to achieve perfection.

 I simply like to trust and follow my intuition and let things develop spontaneously, sculpting by heart the face and body features that are familiar to me.

-Obviously, I always want to do all my best and I’m meticulous during the sculpting stage but I concentrate more on the emotional expression rather than represent human anatomy realistically.
+I always want to do all my best and I’m meticulous during the sculpting process but I concentrate more on the emotional expression rather than represent human anatomy realistically.

 The more dolls I make, the more I improve my skills, but it is a natural process, growing at my own pace.